 mailing list you need to ensure that you subscribe.

 Whether you are subscribed to receive individual emails or to receive digests, all new postings should be submitted to email@example.com.
-To respond to a post on the list you should send your reply to the same address, many email applications will by default try to reply privately to the original poster, you should take care to check if your email
+To respond to a post on the list you should send your reply to the same address, many email applications will by default try to reply privately to the original poster, you should take care to check if your email application does this.

 When you respond to the list it may be tempting to send